 Old cement works

-wwoof workaway new zealand The marina where Ian and Marcia keep their boat is a close-knit community of friendly boaters.
+The marina where Ian and Marcia keep their boat is a close-knit community of friendly boaters.
 While we were there they had a party down at the marina, and we enjoyed an evening of delicious food and good company.
 The boatyard is adjacent to an abandoned cementworks factory, which had a rich history, ending in it being used as target practice during WWII.
 Although the actual ruins were fenced off due to safety reasons, the factory's old lime quarry is now filled with water, and is a popular swimming hole.

 A relaxing day on the beach near Goat Island